f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

--  In this very simple iRule, we’re triggering an event on the HTTP response being sent from the application server, looking for the cookie ``mycookie``, and if it exists, enabling the ``secure`` and ``httpOnly`` flags.
+-  In this very simple iRule, we’re triggering an event on the HTTP response being sent from the application server, looking for the cookie ``mycookie``.
+If it exists, enables the ``secure`` and ``httpOnly`` flags.
 This command effectively includes the ``secure`` and ``httpOnly`` flags in the ``Set-Cookie`` header being sent to the client.

 Testing
 ~~~~~~~
+In the BIG-IP,

-#.
-Access HTTPS URL without iRule to see current cookie status.
+- Access HTTPS URL without iRule to see current cookie status.

    ``curl –vk https://www.f5demolabs.com``

-#.
-Attach the iRule to the HTTPS VIP
+- Attach the iRule to the HTTPS VIP

-#.
-Access the HTTPS URL to see the change in the cookie information.
+- Access the HTTPS URL to see the change in the cookie information.

    ``curl -vk https://www.f5demolabs.com``